Supersessionism: Roman Catholic

-Supersessionism is not the name of any official Roman Catholic Church teaching and the word appears in no Church documents, but official Catholic teaching has reflected varying levels of supersessionist thought throughout its history, especially prior to the mid-twentieth century.
+Supersessionism is not the name of any official Roman Catholic teaching, and the word does not appear in any Church documents.
+Yet, official Catholic teaching has reflected varying levels of supersessionist thought throughout its history, especially before the mid-20th century.
 The theology that religious Jews dissent by continuing to exist outside the Church is extensive in Catholic liturgy and literature.
-The Second Vatican Council (1962–1965) marked a shift in emphasis of official Catholic teaching about Judaism, a shift which may be described as a move from "hard" to "soft" supersessionism, to use the terminology of David Novak.
+The Second Vatican Council (Vatican II) marked a shift in emphasis of official Catholic teaching about Judaism, a shift that may be described as a move from "hard" to "soft" supersessionism, in David Novak's terminology.

 Pope Pius XII held supersessionist views.

-Prior to Vatican II, Catholic teaching on the matter was characterized by "displacement" or "substitution" theologies, according to which the Church and its New Covenant took the place of Judaism and its "Old Covenant", the latter being rendered void by the coming of Jesus.
-The nullification of the Old Covenant was often explained in terms of the "deicide charge" that Jews forfeited their covenantal relationship with God by executing the divine Christ.
-As recently as 1943, Pope Pius XII stated in his encyclical Mystici corporis Christi:
+Until Vatican II, Catholic teaching on the matter was characterized by "displacement" or "substitution" theologies, according to which the Church and its New Covenant took the place of Judaism and its "Old Covenant", the latter being rendered void by the coming of Jesus.
+The nullification of the Old Covenant was often explained in terms of the "deicide charge": that Jews forfeited their covenantal relationship with God by executing the divine Jesus.
+In 1943, Pope Pius XII wrote in his encyclical Mystici corporis Christi:

 By the death of our Redeemer, the New Testament took the place of the Old Law which had been abolished; then the Law of Christ together with its mysteries, enactments, institutions, and sacred rites was ratified for the whole world in the blood of Jesus Christ. [...]
 [O]n the gibbet of His death Jesus made void the Law with its decrees and fastened the handwriting of the Old Testament to the Cross, establishing the New Testament in His blood shed for the whole human race.

-At the Second Vatican Council, which was convened two decades after the Holocaust, a different framework emerged on how Catholics should think about the status of the Jewish covenant.
-The declaration nostra aetate, which was promulgated in 1965, made several statements which signaled a shift away from "hard supersessionist" replacement thinking which posited that the Jews' covenant was no longer acknowledged by God.
+At the Second Vatican Council, which convened two decades after the Holocaust, a different framework emerged for how Catholics should think about the Jewish covenant.
+The declaration Nostra aetate, promulgated in 1965, made several statements signaling a development away from "hard supersessionist" replacement thinking, according to which God no longer acknowledged the Jews' covenant.
 Retrieving Paul's language in chapter 11 of his Epistle to the Romans, the declaration states, "God holds the Jews most dear for the sake of their Fathers; He does not repent of the gifts He makes or of the calls He issues. [...]
 Although the Church is the new people of God, the Jews should not be presented as rejected or accursed by God, as if this followed from the Holy Scriptures."
-A draft of the declaration contained a passage which originally called for "the entry of that [Jewish] people into the fullness of the people of God established by Christ"; however, at the suggestion of Catholic priest (and convert from Judaism) John M. Oesterreicher, it was replaced in the final promulgated version with the following language: "the Church awaits that day, known to God alone, on which all peoples will address the Lord in a single voice and 'serve him shoulder to shoulder' (Zeph 3:9)."
+A draft of the declaration contained a passage that called for "the entry of that [Jewish] people into the fullness of the people of God established by Christ", but at the suggestion of Catholic priest (and convert from Judaism) John M. Oesterreicher, it was replaced in the final version by the following language: "the Church awaits that day, known to God alone, on which all peoples will address the Lord in a single voice and 'serve him shoulder to shoulder' (Zeph 3:9)."